csc-training/geocomputing_course/materials/exercise_webinterface.md

     * find the readme and add a note that is been edited with vscode

 * check our projects disk quota
-    * add the info to your own readme using login shell and editor (nano, vim)